 The purpose of the Risk Management and Patient Safety Committee is to reduce patient/claimant compensable injuries, reduce Fund losses and associated expenses, improve the general quality of medical care, and reduce the premiums of participating health care providers.

-In 2017, the committee focused on rebranding and improved communication tools to increase awareness of risk management services available through the Fund.
-The committee began transitioning from print to electronic communication with the following 2017 accomplishments:
+In 2018, the committee continued its focus on electronic communication tools to increase awareness of risk management services available through the Fund.